molly/manager-README/README.md

 ### After-hours communication

 I will get a sense of your normal working hours as we begin working together, and I will make a strong effort not to message you outside of these hours because I know many people have Slack notifications sent to their phone.
-I will sometimes send emails outside of your working hours (especially if we're in different time zones), as emails don't tend to notify people quite as intrusively.
-You should not feel obligated to read or respond to any emails or messages you receive from me outside of your normal hours.
-If you are receiving after-hours messages from me with any frequency, please let me know—it may mean I'm misunderstanding the hours you normally work.
+I will sometimes send emails outside of your working hours (especially if we're in different time zones), as emails don't tend to notify people quite as intrusively; you should not feel obligated to respond until you are working.
+With Slack I tend to use the "schedule message" functionality if I am sending a message outside of your usual working times, since it tends to trigger a notification.
+If you are receiving after-hours Slack messages from me with any frequency, please let me know—it may mean I'm misunderstanding the hours you normally work.

 If for any reason I do urgently need you outside of your normal working hours, I will page you.
 This will happen _extremely_ rarely (if ever).